bremor/bonaire_myclimate/README.md

 This Home Assistant custom component is a reverse engineered implementation of the "My Climate" iOS/Android app which is used to control the Wi-Fi module of a Bonaire heating and/or cooling system.
 This is in no way associated with the company Bonaire and comes with no guarantees or warranty.
 Use at your own risk.

+## Breaking Changes in 1.0.0

+This custom component was completely re-written as of `1.0.0` and no longer uses yaml config and must be added through your `Integrations` page.
+Please direct all bugs over to [Issues](https://github.com/bremor/bonaire_myclimate/issues).

 ## Installation

 [![hacs][hacsbadge]][hacs]